jolie/docs/containerization/README.md

 we investigated the integration with Docker following two different approaches:

 * **Deploying a Jolie microservice as a Docker container**.
 * **Using Jolie as orchestration language for controlling Docker**.
 To this end we developed a Jolie wrapper for the Docker API which is called _Jocker_.
-Thanks to Jocker it is possible to call the Docker APIs using sodep protocol.
+Thanks to Jocker it is possible to call the Docker APIs using the protocol [sodep](../protocols/sodep.md).